kt3k/remarker/README.md

 - `port` is the port number of remarker server.
 Default is `6275`.
 - `dest` is the destination of `remarker build` command.
 Default is `build`
 - `source` is the source markdown filename.
 Default is `slides.md`.
+- `assets` is the list of assets directory.
+These directories are copied/served statically.
 - `title` is the page title of the slides.
 Default is an empty string.
 - `css` is css text you want to add to slides' html page.